-Within one year, Impact had made quite an impact, growing from fewer than 20 athletes to more than 150, and expanding programming to include power tumbling and cheerleading.
-Realizing that they were at capacity, Evans started looking for a new location.
+Within one year, Impact had made quite an impact: growing from fewer than 20 athletes to more than 150, and expanding programming to include power tumbling and cheerleading.
+Realizing that they were at capacity and running out of space, Evans started looking for a new location.

-"We were running out of training space and knew we had to do something or our athletes would not receive the best training possible," Evans said.
+"We were running out of training space and knew we had to do something or our athletes would not receive the best training possible," said Evans.
 "We didn't know where we were going to move, but one thing we did know.
 We wanted to stay in Aledo."

 Impact moved to its current location, 100 Nu Energy Drive in Aledo, in November 2014.
-Since moving, Impact has grown to more than 350 athletes and now also offers dance classes, summer camps, parties, lockins, parents' night out events, and more.
-This fall, Impact will launch an after-school program providing

-Aledo students transportation from school to the gym to participate in supervised activities and recreational classes.
+Since moving, Impact has grown to more than 350 athletes and now also offers dance classes, summer camps, parties, lock-ins, parents' night out events, and more.
+This fall, Impact will launch an after-school program providing Aledo students transportation from school to the gym to participate in supervised activities and recreational classes.